igcbioinformatics/ADER/material/Practical.md

 </p></details>
 <br/>

-**TASK**: In a terminal window (it can be the same as you used to open fastqc, though you'll need to close the program), go to the folder fastq_examples using the 'cd' command.
+**TASK**: Let's see now one simple example of the power of running tools using the command-line terminal.
+In a terminal window (it can be the same as you used to open fastqc, though you'll need to close the program), go to the folder fastq_examples using the 'cd' command.
 Type 'fastqc *.fastq.gz' and press enter.
 Inside the folder, you should now see a series of html files with FastQC reports of each of the fastq files.
 You can open them with the web browser by clicking on them with the mouse, or by running 'firefox *.html'.

 **NOTE**: Assess how well you achieved the learning outcome.
 For this, see how well you responded to the different questions during the activities and also make the following questions to yourself.